 What If It’s Not Separation Anxiety?

 Around 8 in 10 dogs struggle to be apart from their humans.
-But some of the symptoms of anxiety from separation could also indicate that your pet has a medical problem.
+However, some of the symptoms of anxiety from separation could also indicate that your pet has a medical problem.
 It’s important to rule out other causes before continuing with treatment and training, and you should always get your dog checked at the vet first.

 What Should I Do If My Dog Has Separation Anxiety?